All Episodes

 Well, no, I haven't been.

-No, I think I have been in.
+No, I think I have been.

-I think Isaacson did invite me once uh at a thing he was doing in August one year, and I couldn't make it because of the schedule.
+I think Isaacson did invite me once at a thing he was doing in August one year, and I couldn't make it because of the schedule.

-I really I when I read this, I, and I'm gonna read it to you, I don't quite know what to make of it.
+I really, when I read this, and I'm going to read it to you, I don't quite know what to make of it because there is a name, there are two names suspiciously absent, not mentioned in this story.

 And let's see if you can figure the two names out when I give you details.

-You would think, writes Mr. Grove, and by the way, the title of his piece is The Elite Turn Against Obama.
+You would think, writes Mr. Grove, by the way, the title of his piece is The Elite Turn Against Obama.

-You would think the well-heeled and enlightened eggheads at the Aspen Ideas Festival, which is running all week in Aspen, with heavy panel discussions, earnest disquisitions involving all manner of deep thinkers and do-gooders, would be receptive to an intellectually ambitious president with big ideas of his own.
+You would think the well-heeled and enlightened eggheads at the Aspen Ideas Festival, which is running all week in Aspen, with heady panel discussions, earnest disquisitions involving all manner of deep thinkers and do-gooders, would be receptive to an intellectually ambitious president with big ideas of his own.

 In a way, the folks attending the Aspen Ideas Festival, which is put on in conjunction with the Atlantic Monthly Magazine, might even be seen as Obama's natural base, but apparently not so much.

-This is Mort Zuckerman speaking to a cavalcade of liberal Democrats.
+This is Mort Zuckerman speaking to a cavalcade of liberal Democrats, Harvard professors at the Aspen Institute.

-This doesn't appear to be just wrong headedness or accidental.
+This doesn't appear to be just wrong-headedness or accidental.

 Lloyd Grove says they can expect heavy weather when they land to make the case to this civic-minded clique of wealthy skeptics.

-During Monday's kickoff session, the Harvard professor of business and history said, if you're asking if the United States is about to become a socialist state, I'd say it's actually about to become a European state with the expansiveness of the welfare system and the progressive tax system, like what we've already experienced in Western Europe.
+During Monday's kickoff session, the Harvard professor of business and history said, if you're asking if the United States is about to become a socialist state, I'd say it's actually about to become a European state with the expansiveness of the welfare system and the progressive tax system like what we've already experienced in Western Europe.

-As Lloyd Grove says, this is a withering critique of Obama's economic policies, which the Harvard professor of business and history, Mr. Ferguson, then said, policies are encouraging laziness.
+As Lloyd Grove says, this is a withering critique of Obama's economic policies, which the Harvard professor of business and history, Mr. Ferguson, then said policies are encouraging laziness.

 Obama's policies are encouraging laziness.